Kew Gardens–Union Turnpike station: Ridership

 In the 1970s, when the New York City Subway was at an all-time low, following the general trend of a decrease in ridership, the number of passengers using the Union Turnpike station decreased by 2.7 million passengers.
 In 2019, the station had 7,625,674 boardings, making it the 48th most used station in the -station system.
 This amounted to an average of 25,235 passengers per weekday.

 Nearby destinations

 The station is near the Queens Borough Hall, the Queens Criminal Court, and the Kew-Forest School.
 It is also close to the Forest Hills Tower, which has housed Plaza College since 2014 and also contains administrative offices for FEMA; it formerly housed the headquarters of JetBlue Airways and a public relations office for Con Edison, but the JetBlue office has since moved to the Brewster Building in Long Island City.
-At the east end of Queens Borough Hall on 82nd Avenue, a retired IRT redbird, R33 car 9075, is on display.
-The Redbird car was formerly a visitor center for the Queens Borough Hall, but the visitor center closed in 2015 due to low patronage, and the car is now used as a landmark and for movie shoots.
+A retired IRT redbird, R33 car 9075, was displayed at the east end of Queens Borough Hall on 82nd Avenue during the 2000s and 2010s.
+The Redbird car was formerly a visitor center for the Queens Borough Hall, but the visitor center closed in 2015 due to low patronage, and the car was later used as a filming location.
+Queens borough president Donovan Richards placed the subway car for auction in June 2022; it was sold to a private citizen for $235,700.